Fan Survey · Round One

 01

-Bonus points for picking players owned by a small percentage of managers.
-Be rewarded for genuine knowledge of the league, not just the obvious names.
+Extra points for picking players owned by a small percentage of managers.
+Seen in Champions League Fantasy, LaLiga Fantasy, Aerial Fantasy.
+It rewards genuine knowledge of the league and stops every squad looking identical.

 02